 For example, a 40-gallon water heater is designed to cater for 30-gallon demand.
 You have two options if this is the case.
 Firstly, you can try and limit the length of showers that your family takes.
 This may also involve the installation of a low-flow shower head to save hot water.
 Secondly, you may need to upgrade your water heater with a larger unit.
 A reputable plumber will be able to advise you on the correctly sized water heater for your home’s needs.

 Water heater leaks are a little more complicated to solve.
 First, you’ll need to find the location of the leak.
 Check the connections surrounding the cold-water inlet and the hot-water outlet.
 If either of these connections is loose, it may simply need to be tightened with a pipe wrench.
 Next, you’ll need to check the temperature and pressure relief valve.
 This is located on the side, or the top of the tank.
 The drain valve located at the bottom of the tank will also need to be checked.
 The drain valve should be completely closed and watertight.
 Finally, inspect the condition of the internal tank for any corrosion.
 As you can see, finding the location of the leak can be challenging.
-In cases like this, it’s best to call Art Plumbing, AC & Electric to help.
+In cases like this, it’s best to call Art Plumbing, Air Conditioning & Electric to help.
 They cover all water heater needs.

 At Art Plumbing Ac & Electric, we specialize in all electric water heater repairs.
 Our certified team of technicians will fix your electric water heater in no time.
 Instead of risking it yourself, rather get in the professionals.
 With reasonable rates and a quick turnaround time, you can trust us to get that hot water working again.
 Call us today at 1-561-391-1048.